speric/speric.github.com/_posts/2013-01-03-learning-interesting-array-manipulation.markdown

 {% endhighlight %}
 </p>

-<p>Think of `a[ 2, 2 ] = "foo"` as meaning, "starting at index 2, replace 2 elements with the following value".
+<p>Think of <code>a[ 2, 2 ] = "foo"</code> as meaning, "starting at index 2, replace 2 elements with the following value".
 We can modify the same notation to insert a value but not replace anything in the array:</p>

 <p>
 {% highlight ruby %}